kevinpanxc/kevinpanxc.github.io/source/_posts/2014-12-23-hackerrank-challenge-median-when-in-doubt-use-stringbuilder.markdown

 date: 2014-12-23 18:48:51 -0800
 comments: true
 categories:
+description: This post provides a solution to the Hackerrank challenge, Median.
+Find out how to quickly maintain a running median of a constantly changing list of numbers using two integer trees.
 ---

 In this Hackerrank challenge, you need to calculate a running median of a list of numbers where numbers can be both added and removed.
 Each time this is done, you need to output the median of the current list.
 I chose to use Java to solve this challenge.